Get my tips for creating a perfect charcuterie board, including templates for placement!

 - Make it a Potluck Charcuterie Board (my favorite because everyone is sharing the cost).
 Ask everyone to contribute to the board by bringing their favorite cheese, cured meat, pickle, olives, or dip and build the board as guests arrive.

-- Buffalo Board with ranch dip, crumbled bleu cheese, celery, and my Buffalo Chicken Chili Dip and Buffalo Deviled Eggs.
+- Buffalo Board with ranch dip, crumbled bleu cheese, celery, and Buffalo Deviled Eggs.

 - Italian (Antipasti) Board with marinated mozzarella, roasted red peppers, marinated artichokes, salami, capicola, olives, and slices of Italian bread or a baguette to make crostini.